Today, I want to discuss the most commonly misconceived idea about lifting hair color.

 Keep reading to find out why it won’t work, and how you can lighten your hair the right way…

-💡TIP: Pin this article to your Hair Color board on Pinterest so you can always reference it when you need to! 👇🏼👇🏼👇🏼
+💡TIP: Pin this article to your Hair Color board on Pinterest so you can always come back to it when you need to! 👇🏼👇🏼👇🏼

 *This post contains affiliate links meaning that if you make a purchase after clicking the link, I earn a small commission at no additional cost to you.
 This helps me provide the best possible content on this site for free.
 Keep in mind that I only link to quality products that I use myself and feel would be beneficial for my readers.